play-co/gcif/README.md

 encoding and written to the file.
 The resulting overhead is close to 5.5 bytes per zone, with each zone covering at least 64 bytes of original image data.

+If this encoding does not achieve a certain minimum compression ratio then it is not used.
+A bit in the encoded file indicates whether or not it is used.

 ### Step 3.
 Palette (Optional)